 How to start using a VPN

 Knowing a bit more about how VPNs work, the question arises: how does one get started using them?
-Despite everything that goes into making a VPN work (tunnels, encryption, etc.), for users, it is as simple as logging in.
-Of course, to log into a VPN, you will need the right credentials.
+Despite everything that goes into making a VPN work (tunnels, encryption, etc.) for you it’s as simple as logging in — meaning you’ll need the right credentials.
 As mentioned earlier, campus and office networks are examples of VPNs, and they’re fine if you are simply looking for a secure connection to the internet.
-However, if you are trying protect your privacy, using your employer’s network might not be the best idea.
+If you are trying protect your privacy, however, using your employer’s network might not be the best idea.

 Whether you log onto your office network or a VPN service, you will need that network’s specific software in order to connect.
 If you decide to make an account with NordVPN, for example, you will need to download that service’s software.
 Thankfully, that is usually all there is to it.
 Simply open whatever software the VPN uses, enter your credentials, and log in.